-- How can I improve the way IE works with my screen reader or voice recognition software?
+- How can I improve the way Edge works with my screen reader or voice recognition software?

 - How can I improve legibility when printing webpages?

-- Below is the step by step on how to change the style sheet file in Internet Explorer.
+- Below is the step by step on how to change the style sheet file in Microsoft Edge.
 For other browsers please check the Help menu.

 - Click Tools from the top menu bar